 - Less Anxiety and Depression

-Additionally, non-scale victories are one of the greatest benefits from undergoing gastric sleeve surgery.
+Additionally, non-scale victories are one of the greatest benefits of undergoing gastric sleeve surgery.
 These are moments in life that you were never able to do before losing weight with gastric sleeve surgery.

 Ultimately, undergoing gastric sleeve surgery is your decision.
 You need to decide whether to sleeve or not to sleeve.
 If your happiness and lifestyle change is worth it, then you should absolutely consider gastric sleeve surgery!